 Marina Tamayo celebrates an illustrious 45 years career of performance, teaching, producing and choreography.
 Tamayo’s skills are embedded in authentic storytelling handed down from Andalusian heritage and Gypsy cultural knowledge.
 Her studies of Flamenco began traditionally, at home with her mother de Granada, and in Sacromonte with her abuela.
 Her first Flamenco studies began in 1982, in Granada with the local gitanos.

-After a life time dedicated to Flamenco and Spanish dance, Tamayo shares her mastery with teaching, speaking and performing throughout the world.
+After a life time dedicated to Flamenco and Spanish dance, Tamayo shares her mastery with teaching, speaking and performing globally.

 Flamenco Australia (c.
 1998) is dedicated to promoting and preserving Spanish and gypsy cultural storytelling.